Inedo/inedo-docs/BuildMaster/integrations/gitlab/source-control.md

 ---
 title: Source Control
-subtitle: GitHub Source Control Integration
+subtitle: GitLab Source Control Integration
 sequence: 100
-keywords: buildmaster, github, git, continuous-integration
+keywords: buildmaster, gitlab, git, continuous-integration
 show-headings-in-nav: true
 ---

-GitHub is a hosting platform primarily for open-source projects, and BuildMaster's primary integration point with GitHub is source control.
-This includes pulling source code, tagging it, and capturing commit IDs to maintain association between build artifacts and specific commits.
+BuildMaster's primary integration point with GitLab is source control, including pulling source code, tagging it, and capturing commit IDs to maintain association between build artifacts and specific commits.

 ## Checking Out Your Source Code {#checking-out data-title="Checking Out Source Code"}

-To get source code, use the `GitHub::Get-Source` operation in a build or deployment plan.
+To get source code, use the `Git:Lab::Get-Source` operation in a build or deployment plan.
 This operation supports various optional levels of granularity including the branch name to pull from, the tag name, or even specific Git references such as the commit ID.

-An example of using the `GitHub::Get-Source` operation is as follows:
+An example of using the `GitLab::Get-Source` operation is as follows:

 ```
-GitHub::Get-Source
+GitLab::Get-Source
 (
     Organization: inedo,
     Repository: ProfitCalc,